jsilvela/hugo-lost/README.md

 A simple theme for Hugo, based on *Hugo Zen*.

-Can do theme switch: dark mode is based the Tokyo Night theme offered with Bear app.
-Light mode is lifted off of www.phenomenalworld.org (in 2023)
+Can do theme switch: dark mode is based the Tokyo Night theme offered with Bear app, light mode from Rose Pine Dawn.

 Hugo Lost is a departure from [Hugo Zen](https://github.com/rakuishi/hugo-zen), adding a few bits I needed for my sites